Chicago X: Background

 Band members who normally were not vocalists received vocal credits on this album.
 The album is notable for the lead vocal debut of trombonist James Pankow.
 Different band singers tried "You Are On My Mind," but Pankow felt they were not nailing it the way he heard it in his head as the song's composer, so producer Guercio said, "You sing it," and that effort landed on the final album.
 "You Are On My Mind" was the third single for the album, reaching number 49 on the Billboard Hot 100 in April 1977.
-Cash Box said of it that "the same mellow vocal blend is here, along with a velvety texture on the horns, but the rhythm section has speeded into a quick samba, decorated with colorful percussion.."
+Cash Box said of it that "[t]he same mellow vocal blend is here, along with a velvety texture on the horns, but the rhythm section has speeded into a quick samba, decorated with colorful percussion."
 Lee Loughnane contributed the lead vocal for his song "Together Again".
 (Both Pankow and Loughnane would contribute lead vocals again on the next album, Chicago XI.)
 The brief vocal section of "You Get It Up" was sung by the entire band in unison — thus the album's atypical crediting of Danny Seraphine, Walter Parazaider, and Laudir de Oliveira with "vocals".

 In 2002, Chicago X was remastered and reissued by Rhino Records with an early rendition of Chicago XIVs "I'd Rather Be Rich" by Lamm, as well as Kath's "Your Love's An Attitude" — both cut in 1975 — as bonus tracks.
 This album was mixed and released in both stereo and quadraphonic.

-For the summer 2007 tour, the band included "You Are on My Mind" with Pankow again on vocals — the first time this song had been performed live since 1976–1977.